 The Novaa Extra-Strength Healing Laser uses an array of 16 individual laser diodes, each contributing to the coherent output.
 This architecture increases areal coverage without sacrificing the per-diode radiance that enables deep photon penetration.
 The built-in rechargeable battery removes tethering constraints entirely—meaning you can use this device wherever your recovery demands it, with consistent contact pressure during irradiation, a variable that directly affects photon coupling efficiency into tissue.
 No power cord.
 No compromise.

-The primary chromophore for photobiomodulation in the near-infrared window is cytochrome c oxidase (CCO), Complex IV of the mitochondrial electron transport chain.
+The biological case for Class 4 laser therapy in tendon repair centers on a specific chromophore that LED arrays cannot reliably stimulate at depth: cytochrome c oxidase (CCO), Complex IV of the mitochondrial electron transport chain.
 CCO has absorption peaks near 620 nm (oxidized form) and 825–830 nm (reduced form), making 810 nm an efficient driver of CCO photostimulation.
 Upon photon absorption, CCO undergoes conformational changes that increase its catalytic rate, elevating the mitochondrial membrane potential (ΔΨm), increasing ATP synthesis, and generating a transient reactive oxygen species (ROS) signal.

 This ROS pulse acts as a second messenger, activating NF-κB and PGC-1α transcriptional pathways.
 PGC-1α is the master regulator of mitochondrial biogenesis.
 In tenocytes—the fibroblast-lineage cells responsible for collagen synthesis and tendon repair—upregulation of PGC-1α increases mitochondrial density, improves oxidative phosphorylation capacity, and accelerates collagen I and III synthesis.
 Chronic tendinopathy is characterized by a hypoxic, hypovascular pathology that places extraordinary metabolic demands on tenocytes; mitochondrial biogenesis is a mechanistically plausible and well-supported therapeutic target—and it's the mechanism the Novaa laser is built to activate.